 Legal and policy requirements for accessible websites

-There are several strong legal and policy requirements on agencies to make their websites accessible.
+There are several legal and policy requirements for agencies to make their websites accessible.
 Departments need to respond to a mix of legislation and Cabinet directives, as well as international obligations on the government as a whole.

 Effective communication and use of public money

 Government websites are vehicles for providing information and services to the public.
 Because of this, if a department wants effective communications to the widest possible audience, it needs to ensure websites are accessible and useful to everyone, including disabled people.

 United Nations Convention on the Rights of Persons with Disabilities

 New Zealand ratified the United Nations Convention on the Rights of Persons with Disabilities in September 2008.

 The convention may help guide the decisions of New Zealand courts.

 The convention could be considered in any discrimination case taken on the grounds that an agency had not made reasonable efforts to make its website accessible.
 Any new legislation or policy must now be consistent with the convention.
 This puts an obligation for accessibility on government departments.
 Under the convention, New Zealand will need to show that it is improving its website accessibility.

 The requirement for accessible government websites is explicit.
 For example: